TIBHannover/2018-07-09-FAIR-Data-and-Software/index.md

   <a href="{{site.swc_site}}/conduct.html">Code of Conduct</a>.
 </p>
 <p id="note">
-  <strong>Please note:</strong> This workshop is <strong>not an
+  <strong>Please note: This workshop focuses on the application</strong>
+  of the FAIR Principles on scientific data and software.
+Because it covers a variety of examples, it does require a basic knowledge of the tools listed in <a href="#schedule">the schedule</a>.
-  introduction</strong> into the basics of scientific computing and data science.
-If you are interested in that, please consider applying for one of the actual <a href="https://software-carpentry.org/workshops/">Software</a> and <a href="http://www.datacarpentry.org/workshops-upcoming/">Data</a> Carpentry workshops, or <a
+  If you are interested in learning these basics, please consider applying for one of the actual <a href="https://software-carpentry.org/workshops/">Software</a> and <a href="http://www.datacarpentry.org/workshops-upcoming/">Data</a> Carpentry workshops, or <a